h15200/notes/dataStructures.md

 This can represent both directed and undirected graphs.
 This one above is undirected, as the relationship is reciprocal.

-Unlike adjency lists, you must have the same number of rows and columns to represent nodes.
+Unlike adjacency lists, you must have the same number of rows and columns to represent nodes.

 In js, this is represented with a nested array